min69u/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## I broke my finger at work today, on the other hand I'm completely fine.